Technical Services Librarian

 - Demonstrated ability to work with computers in a networked or cloud-based environment, including working with integrated library systems, online public access catalogs, Microsoft Office, Google Suite, and standard office equipment

-- A strong commitment to excellence in public service and the ability to work effectively in a collaborative and culturally diverse environment
+- A strong commitment to public service and the ability to work effectively in a collaborative and culturally diverse environment

 - Excellent oral, written, and interpersonal communication skills